cleeuh/hackathon-waggle-quick-start/README.md

 ## Examples

 > [!NOTE]
 > Occasionally some sensors maybe offline due to unforseen circumstances and fail to update the api service.
-Therefore, some of the examples thatuse `start="-1h"` may not always work.
+Therefore, some of the examples that use `start="-1h"` may not always work.

 `list-metrics.py` lists all possible metrics associated with node W069 within the past hour